-Dissolved oxygen sensors on profiling floats (Gruber et al., 2009, CWP) are the most advanced with respect to the above guidelines.
+Dissolved oxygen sensors on profiling floats [14] are the most advanced with respect to the above guidelines.
 Oceanic dissolved oxygen is a key parameter for biological processes such as net production and for ocean geochemistry including estimated uptake of anthropogenic carbon dioxide.
-Advocates of oxygen measurement have worked with Argo Pls to deploy over 200 demonstration floats with oxygen sensors.
-Multi-year deployments are providing a wealth of information on the sensor characteristics and their scientific applications (e.g. Riser and Johnson, 2008).
+Advocates of oxygen measurement have worked with Argo PIs to deploy over 200 demonstration floats with oxygen sensors.
+Multiyear deployments are providing a wealth of information on the sensor characteristics and their scientific applications (e.g. [15]).
 Procedures for processing oxygen data continue in development.

 Other promising sensors for large-scale deployment include fluorescence to estimate chlorophyll-A and optical backscattering to estimate particulate organic carbon (POC).
-The Bio-Argo group (Claustre et al, 2009 CWP) recommends that 20% of the Argo array (600 floats) be equipped with Chl-A and POC sensors for objectives including the extension of satellite measurements of the sea surface into the ocean interior, validation of satellite ocean color, assimilation into future biogeochemical models, and detection of climate-related large-scale variability and trends.
-The addition of oxygen and bio-optical sensors will require the greater communication bandwidth available with bidirectional systems.
+The Bio-Argo group [16] recommends that 20% of the Argo array (600 floats) be equipped with Chl-A and POC sensors for objectives including the extension of satellite measurements of the sea surface into the ocean interior, validation of satellite ocean color, assimilation into future biogeochemical models, and detection of climate-related large-scale variability and trends.
+The addition of oxygen and biooptical sensors will require the greater communication bandwidth available with bidirectional systems.